 One slight concern with cilantro is that it has been shown to slow blood clotting and increase the risk of bleeding.

 This means it’s best to avoid feeding it to pregnant or injured guinea pigs.
 It is perfectly safe for the majority of healthy guinea pigs.

-This herb can be fed up to a few times a week, but it’s still best to offer only a few stems at a time.
+This herb can be fed a couple of times a week, but it’s best to offer only a few stems at a time.
 It makes a great addition to toss in with the rest of your guinea pig’s vegetables.

 Can Guinea Pigs Eat Dill?

 Dill is a healthy and safe herb to feed your guinea pig.
 This feathery green is very high in Vitamin C, making it a great choice for guinea pigs.
 It is also quite high in calcium at 208mg per 100 grams.